tulip-lab/open-data/Macau2018/README.md

 If you use it for a scientific publication, please include a reference to this paper.

 * Rob Law, Gang Li, Davis Fong, Xin Han (2019).
 Tourism Demand Forecasting: A Deep Learning Approach.
-Annals of Tourism Research
+Research

 `BibTex` information: